Aldans/ansible-utm-k3s/README.md

 ### Prerequisites

-- On UTM install clear Alpine vm
+- On UTM install clear Alpine vm tested on Alpine 3.17
 - On home router binding IP and Mac addresses for your vms
 - Install in clear alpine vm sudo for, add config to sudoers NOPASS
 - Install pip for Alpine